Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars

 \section{Acknowledgments}

+We thank the anonymous referee for constructive comments which have improved the quality of this manuscript.
 We are greatly indebted to Avishai Dekel for inspiring large parts of this work, and for his continuous support.
 We thank Avishai Dekel and Joel Primack for the use of the \texttt{VELA} simulations.
 We gratefully acknowledge Avishai Dekel, Diederik Kruijssen, and Daisuke Nagai for their careful reading of and thoughtful comments on an earlier version of the mauscript.
 We thank Yuval Birnboim, Frederic Bournaud, Andi Burkert, Bruce Elmegreen, Kohei Inayoshi, Thorsten Naab, and Stefanie Walch for very helpful discussions.
 We thank Andrew P. Hearin for his help with the \texttt{Colossus} package used in creating \fig{min_mass}.
 NM and FB acknowledge support from the Klaus Tschira Foundation, through the HITS-Yale Program in Astrophysics (HYPA).
 FB is supported by the US National Science Foundation through grant AST-1516962.
 JB acknowleges support from NSF grant AST-1616598.
 DC has been funded by the ERC Advanced Grant, STARLIGHT: Formation of the First Stars (project number 339177).
 The \texttt{VELA} simulations were performed at the National Energy Research Scientific Computing centre (NERSC), Lawrence Berkeley National Laboratory, and at NASA Advanced Supercomputing (NAS) at NASA Ames Research Center (PI: Joel Primack).

 \begin{appendix}